Schachte/Mermrender/README.md

 # Mermaid-Renderer

-RESTful rendering pipeline for generating sequence and UML diagrams using Mermaid.
+RESTful rendering pipeline for generating sequence and UML diagrams using Mermaid to embed in Github readmes, Markdown docs and more!

 ![Mermaid](https://mermaidjs.github.io/images/header.png)
 Credit: https://mermaidjs.github.io/